obonaventure/cnp3/book/network/network.rst

  A frequent practical question about the operation of BGP is how a BGP router decides to originate or advertise a route for the first time.
 In practice, this occurs in two situations :

   - the router has been manually configured by the network operator to always advertise one or several routes on a BGP session.
 For example, on the BGP session between UCLouvain and its provider, belnet_ , UCLouvain's router always advertises the `130.104.0.0/16` IPv4 prefix assigned to the campus network
   - the router has been configured by the network operator to advertise over its BGP session some of the routes that it learns with its intradomain routing protocol.
-For example, an entreprise router may advertise over a BGP session with its provider the routes to remote sites when these routes are reachable and advertised by the intradomain routing protocol
+For example, an enterprise router may advertise over a BGP session with its provider the routes to remote sites when these routes are reachable and advertised by the intradomain routing protocol
  The first solution is the most frequent.
 Advertising routes learned from an intradomain routing protocol is not recommended as if the route flaps, this will cause a large number of BGP messages being exchanged in the global Internet.

 As explained earlier, BGP relies on incremental updates.
 This implies that when a BGP session starts, each router will first send BGP `UPDATE` messages to advertise to the other peer all the exportable routes that it knows.
-Once all these routes have been advertised, the BGP router will only send BGP `UPDATE` message about a prefix if the route is new, one of its attributes has changed or the route became unreachable and must be withdrawned.
+Once all these routes have been advertised, the BGP router will only send BGP `UPDATE` message about a prefix if the route is new, one of its attributes has changed or the route became unreachable and must be withdrawn.
 The BGP `UPDATE` message allows BGP routers to efficiently exchange such information while minimising the number of bytes exchanged.
 Each `UPDATE` message contains :

  - a list of IP prefixes that are withdraw
  - a list of IP prefixes that are (re-)advertised
  - the set of attributes (e.g. AS-Path) associated to the of the advertised prefixes

-In the remainder of this chapter, and although all routing information is exchnaged by using BGP `UPDATE` messages, we assume for simplicity that a BGP message contains only information about one prefix and we will use the words :
+In the remainder of this chapter, and although all routing information is exchanged by using BGP `UPDATE` messages, we assume for simplicity that a BGP message contains only information about one prefix and we will use the words :

- - `Withdraw message` to indicate a BGP `UPDATE` message containing one route that is witdrawn
+ - `Withdraw message` to indicate a BGP `UPDATE` message containing one route that is withdrawn
  - `Update message` to indicate a BGP `UPDATE` containing one new or updated route with its attributes

 .. index:: BGP Adj-RIB-In, BGP Adj-RIB-Out, BGP RIB